Biography of Henry Purcell

 Timeline of Henry Purcell:

 1660: In May King Charles the Second arrives back in London after the Interregnum.
-In July John Hingeston, Purcell’s godfather was appointed as the Tuner and Repairer of His Majesties Wind Instruments.
+In July John Hingeston, Purcell’s godfather is appointed as the Tuner and Repairer of His Majesties Wind Instruments.

 1663: Birth of his brother Daniel who was also later to become a composer.

-1680: He began writing incidental music for plays at the Duke of York’s Theatre, London by William Congreve and John Dryden amongst others.
+1680: He begins writing incidental music for plays at the Duke of York’s Theatre, London by William Congreve and John Dryden amongst others.

 1661: His father is appointed as Master of the Choristers at Westminster Abbey.
 (April) Coronation of King Charles the Second.

-1662: Purcell’s Uncle Henry appointed as Composer in Ordinary to the violins.
+1662: Purcell’s Uncle Henry is appointed as Composer in Ordinary to the violins.

 1664: Death of his father.
 He is then looked after by his Uncle Thomas.